 - 1. HACFM will charge the families for any damages to the previous unit. - 2.
-Security deposits will be refunded from the old unit and a new security deposit will be established for the new unit. - 3.
-Move-out charges more than the security deposit held will be posted to the new unit.
+Security deposits will be transferred from the old unit to the new unit. - 3.
+Move-out charges will be posted to the new unit.

 A. TYPES OF TRANSFERS